pylhc/omc3/README.md

 #### Other Scripts
 are in [`/omc3/scripts`](https://github.com/pylhc/omc3/tree/master/omc3/scripts)
-- `update_nattune_in_linfile.py` to update the natural tune columns in the lin files by finding the highest peak in the spectrum in a given range
+- `update_nattune_in_linfile.py` to update the natural tune columns in the lin files by finding the highest peak in the spectrum in a given interval

 #### Examples
 can be found in the [`tests`](https://github.com/pylhc/omc3/tree/master/tests) files.